Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages

-To define scalar functions such as ``\texttt{∂/∂}'', we use \textit{inverted scalar parameters}.
-Inverted scalar parameters are represented by ``\texttt{*\$}''.
+To define scalar functions such as \lstinline[mathescape]!$\partial$/$\partial$!, we use \textit{inverted scalar parameters}.
+Inverted scalar parameters are represented by ``\lstinline{*$}''.
 A program that uses inverted scalar parameters is transformed as follows.
-Here, the \texttt{flip-indices} function is a primitive function for inverting the indices of a tensor provided as an argument upside down.
+The \lstinline{flipIndices} function is a primitive function for inverting the indices of a tensor provided as an argument upside down.
 Supersubscripts remain as supersubscripts even if they are inverted.